Updated on 2025-05-29 GMT+08:00

 Creating Partitioned Tables

-The SQL syntax tree is complex due to the powerful and flexible functions of the SQL language.
-So do partitioned tables.
-The creation of a partitioned table can be regarded as adding partition attributes to the original non-partitioned table.
-Therefore, the syntax API of a partitioned table can be regarded to extend the CREATE TABLE statement of a non-partitioned table with a PARTITION BY clause and specify the following three core elements related to the partition:
+SQL has powerful and flexible functions, and its syntax tree is complex.
+This is also true for partitioned tables.
+Creating a partitioned table can be regarded as adding table partition attributes to a non-partitioned table.
+Therefore, the syntax of partitioned tables can be regarded as an extension of the CREATE TABLE statement of non-partitioned tables.
+Specifically, the PARTITION BY clause is added, and the following three core elements related to partitioning are specified:

-2. partKey: describes the partition key of a partitioned table.
-Currently, range and list partitioning supports a partition key with up to 16 columns, while hash partitioning supports a one-column partition key only.
+• partKey: determines the partition key of a partitioned table.
+Currently, range partitioning and list partitioning support multiple columns (no more than 16 columns) as the partition key, while hash partitioning supports only single-column partitioning.

-3. partExpr: describes the specific partitioning type of a partitioned table, that is, the mapping between key values and partitions.
+• partExpr: describes the partitioning mode of a partitioned table, that is, the mapping between key values and partitions.

-The three elements are reflected in the PARTITION BY clause of the CREATE TABLE statement, for example, PARTITION BY partType (partKey) (partExpr[,partExpr]...).
-The following is an example:
+The three important elements are reflected in the PARTITION BY clause of the table creation statement.
+The specific format is PARTITION BY partType (partKey) (partExpr[,partExpr]…).
+The basic syntax framework is as follows:

 CREATE TABLE [ IF NOT EXISTS ] partition_table_name